omnibrain/svguitar/README.md

     ],

     /**
+     * Flag to show or disable all fret markers globally.
+This is just for convenience.
+     * The fret markers can also be removed by not setting the fretMarkers property.
+     */
+    showFretMarkers: true,

+    /**
      * The shape of the fret markets.
 Applies to all fret markets unless overridden
      * on specific fret markers.
 Defaults to circles.
      */